Skip to content

 Sarah, a financial advisor at a boutique wealth management firm, starts her Monday morning with 47 unread emails.
 Three are urgent client questions about portfolio performance during last week's market volatility.
 She needs to check Salesforce for account details, consult with her operations team via Slack about transactions in progress, review portfolio positions in her financial planning software, and craft personalized responses—all while preparing for a 9:00 AM client meeting.

 If the Atlas Reasoning Engine is your agent's brain, prompts shape its thinking.
-Output quality directly correlates to prompt quality.
+Output quality directly correlates to prompt quality—and in financial services, accuracy isn't optional.

-Research Insight: Prompt engineering can improve LLM task performance by 50-300% compared to naive prompting approaches.
+📊 Key Stat: Prompt engineering can improve LLM task performance by 50–300% compared to naive prompting approaches.
+(Source: Stanford HAI Research)

 The RTF pattern provides a clear structure for every prompt by defining three essential components: